 If you manage an office, you’re likely no stranger to vicious thermostat battles.

 When temperatures fluctuate wildly from one part of the office to another, people get frustrated that they never get to work in an ideal office temperature.
-Just like Goldilocks, when you go from one extreme to another, you’ll be clamoring for a perfect fit.
 Negotiate peace between hot and cold parties by examining the cause behind the problem.

 Unstable temperatures following an office renovation could be a design issue.
 HVAC systems that don’t get upgraded with the rest of the office are likely to be a poor fit for the new space.
 Layout changes affect airflow throughout the room.
 The change might require more cooling zones.

 Especially if you’ve neglected regular preventive maintenance, the culprit could also be worn out parts.
-Grime in the ductwork, filters, or coil is likely to make your AC work harder than it needs to leading to increased wear and tear.
+Grime in the ductwork, filters, or coil is likely to make your AC work harder than it needs to leading to declining performance.

 If an AC keeps running and never gets near the ideal office temperature, it could be a symptom of frozen coils, leaking refrigerant, air leaks, or blocked ducts.